dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

                 });
 -->
 [!code-csharp[Deleting_existing_entities_1](../../../samples/core/ChangeTracking/ChangeTrackingInEFCore/ExplicitKeysSamples.cs?name=Deleting_existing_entities_1)]

-> [!NOTE]
-> The examples here are creating entities explicitly with `new` for simplicity.
-Normally the entity instances will have come from another source, such as being deserialized from a client, or being created from data in an HTTP Post.

 Inspecting the [change tracker debug view](xref:core/change-tracking/debug-views) following this call shows that the context is tracking the entity in the `Deleted` state: